dmaidon/WeatherBridgeDataArchive/README.md

 VB.Net Framework 4.8 (Newtonsoft.Json 12.03 required)

 Easily archive your Weatherbridge/Meteobridge data to .CSV files.
-Downloads you ambient Weather information from AmbientWeather.net.
+Downloads your Ambient Weather data from AmbientWeather.net.
 Updates your records for All-time, This year, This month, Yesterday and Today.

 Information required: